VIA Metropolitan Transit: Governance

-Types of Routes

-List of Routes
+Current routes

-The following is a list of VIA's routes as of the service changes on January 9, 2023.
+The following is a list of VIA's routes as of the service changes on August 18, 2025.
 Many routes that travel through Downtown San Antonio or change directions at a major transfer point continue with a different number; this route pair is also indicated.

-Current Fleet

-VIA's fleet consists of compressed natural gas, and diesel-electric hybrid vehicles.
+Radial routes

+Radial routes are numbered from 1–99, providing service to Downtown and travel along major streets.

+The route numbers increase clockwise starting at Interstate 10 northwest of Downtown: